Get heatindex

 So is loading heatindex

-and calculating the heat index.
+and calculating the heat index or the thermodynamic wet-bulb temperature.

 library(heatindex)